 Dr. Erin Hippolyte, Associate Professor of French and Coordinator of International Education and Study Abroad at Fairmont State University, traveled to Montreal to meet with colleagues at the Université de Quebec à Montreal (UQAM) on Sept.
 14.

-Five Fairmont State University students were inducted into the Beta Omega Chapter of Sigma Tau Delta, the National English Honor Society on Sunday, Sept.
-8, at the Frank and Jane Gabor West Virginia Folklife Center.
+Nine Fairmont State University students were inducted into the Beta Omega chapter of Sigma Tau Delta, the National English Honor Society.
+The ceremony took place on Sunday, Sept.
+13, at the Frank and Jane Gabor West Virginia Folklife Center.